interestingforked/shushud/doc/rate_code_api.md

 ## Purpose

 Before a provider can submit billable events to Shushu, a rate code must be established.
 The rate_code's slug should be passed along with the billable event.
-The rate code will contain information like the rate in cents, the period in which the rate code should be applied, the product group and product name, etc...
+The rate code will contain information like the rate in cents, the period in which the rate code should be applied, the product group and product name.

 ## API